epic-collab/epic-collab.github.io/competition.md

 title: competition
 ---

 For the first EPiC competition, researchers will compete to see who can best use measures of physiology to model moment-to-moment ratings of two elementary components of emotional experience: feelings of valence and arousals.
 Afterwards, these same researchers will collaborate to describe their results and brainstorm how to improve the accuracy and generalizability of emotion recognition research.

+<br><br>

+To express interest in joining the competition, please fill out this <b>form</b> (coming soon)
 ***
-## Initiative Details
+## Competition Details

 <section>
   <div class="container">